pdxiv/adventshark/README.md

 Linux/MacOSX `./build.sh`
 Windows: `build.cmd`

-## How to convert .DAT files to .json
+## How to convert .dat files to .json

 Since adventshark currently doesn't have file import functionality, old data files will first need to be converted to adventshark's `.json` format with an included Perl script: `scott2json.pl`.